Your Ultimate Guide to Home Care Packages (HCP) Program (Updated 2019)

 - High-calibre caregivers who are provided with ongoing training and supervision when they are hired

-- Our proprietary Cognitive Therapeutics Method™ program that addresses cognitive decline, building on our expertise in brain health
+- Our proprietary Cognitive Therapeutics Method™ program addresses cognitive decline, building on our expertise in brain health

 - No long-term contracts so that you can use our services only as long as you’re 100% satisfied